railshotway/therailshotway.com/source/posts/2021-05-29-uncovering-hotwire-patterns-part-1-loading-frames-on-demand.html.md

 _Hotwire is a new technology built on top of mature web principles.
 Its "oldness" makes it reliable.
 And its "newness" makes it applicable to modern demands._

-_This is a series about uncovering patterns for Hotwire by taking a look at how large companies are using it in production._
+_This is a series about uncovering patterns for Hotwire by taking a look at how successful companies are using it in production._

 ---